algebra2boy/Ree-See.it/README.md

 - Online Purchase Management: Streamlines the process of tracking online shopping expenses.
 - Shared Expense Feature: Simplifies the splitting of costs among groups.

-# How We Built It "Ree-See-It" is developed as an iOS mobile application using Swift and SwiftUI.
+# How We Built It
+- "Ree-See-It" is developed as an iOS mobile application using Swift and SwiftUI.
 It features:
 - Microservice Architecture: Incorporates components like image processing (extract all the parsed string from the receipt), AWS S3 cloud storage (storing receipt images on the cloud in case users want to keep them for future and business management) , ChatGPT API (convert the parsed string to JSON), geolocation services (forward geocoding), and MongoDB for data storage.
 - Optical Character Recognition: Utilizes Tesseract.js for accurate OCR.
 - User Authentication: Implements comprehensive authentication using Auth0.

-# Challenges We Ran Into Our development journey encountered several hurdles, including:
+# Challenges We Ran Into

 - Frontend Issues: Navigational bugs and image exporting challenges.
-- Backend Complexities: Difficulties with API integration and Docker compatibility.
+- Backend Complexities: Difficulties with API integration and Docker compatibility (dependencies hell).
 - Database Management: Overcoming inconsistencies in MongoDB documents.

 # Accomplishments We're Proud Of Our team achieved: